 - From the tax year used when completing your FAFSA:

-Our office recommends that you submit verification documents no later than 30 days upon being notified of your selection.
+Our office recommends that you submit verification documents as soon as possible upon being notified of your selection.
 If your FAFSA is selected for verification, be sure to complete the verification requirements as soon as possible so that your eligibility for federal financial aid can be finalized.
-All student should submit documents directly on Ohlone Student Forms.
-If you are sending documents to us with Personally Identifiable Information (i.e., Social Security Number, Driver’s License or State ID Number, Alien Registration Number, Date of Birth), we suggest that you take several steps to secure your data.
+If you are unable to load the required documents through the Student Forms platform and are sending documents to us with Personally Identifiable Information (i.e., Social Security Number, Driver’s License or State ID Number, Alien Registration Number, Date of Birth), we suggest that you take several steps to secure your data.
 Social Security Numbers should be redacted / blackened out and the message you are sending should be encrypted.
-In all circumstances, the verification process must be completed by the last day of your enrollment during the school year for which your application has been selected, unless you meet certain federal criteria to be considered for later disbursements.
-Please see below for additional information on the deadline for completing verification.
+In all circumstances,the verification process must be completed by the last day of your enrollment during the school year for which your application has been selected, unless you meet certain federal criteria to be considered for later disbursements.
+Please see below for additional information on the priority submission date for completing verification.

 If you did not choose the IRS Data Retrieval Tool (DRT) when you initially filed your FAFSA, please complete the following: